azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 4 of 6.
 Setup central scanning managed identity**

-The AzTS setup basically provisions your subscriptions with the ability to do daily scans for security controls.
+The AzTS setup provisions your subscriptions with the ability to do daily scans for security controls.
 To do the scanning, it requires a [User-assigned Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (central scanning identity owned by you) which has 'Reader' access on target subscriptions on which scan needs to be performed.

 > _Note:_